University of Idaho Scholarships (2026–2027) | Automatic, WUE, & Honors Aid

 Do competitive awards stack with automatic scholarships?
 The National Merit package replaces other university awards, since it already covers tuition, fees, housing, and meals.

-Are there other big awards I should know about?
-At U of I, most major merit aid is automatic.
-Departmental and niche awards are available (see Hidden Gems), but they’re generally smaller.
+Are there other big awards to consider?
+Most major aid at U of I is automatic.
+Departmental and niche awards (see Hidden Gems) are generally smaller.

-TRIO SSS Scholarships $300–$500 First-gen, limited-income, or disability-qualified students in TRIO SSS Yes – through TRIO office No Engaged TRIO participants in good standing
+TRIO SSS Scholarships $300–$500 First-gen, limited-income, or disability-qualified; must be enrolled in TRIO SSS Yes – through TRIO office No Engaged, qualified TRIO participants in good standing March 21

-Leadership, Identity & First-Gen Support (Vandals First / First Gen Forward) $500–$2,000 (varies) First-generation students; some awards tied to leadership or community service Yes – Vandals First office or Idaho Community Foundation Sometimes (varies by donor) First-gen students who stay engaged in Vandals First programs or apply for ICF opportunities
+Leadership, Identity & First-Gen Support (Vandals First / First Gen Forward) $500–$2,000 (varies) First-gen students; in some cases, leadership/community service required Yes – Vandals First office/Idaho Community Foundation Sometimes First-gen students who stay engaged in programs or apply for ICF March 1

-International Experience Grant (IEG) $1,000 increments (pool of $154k/yr) Undergrads approved for study abroad No – automatic via Education Abroad No (one-time) Students who plan ahead and complete study abroad requirements
+International Experience Grant (IEG) $1,000 increments Undergrads approved for study abroad No – automatic via Education Abroad No Students who complete study abroad requirements Varies, rolling (prioritize early app)

-Office of Undergraduate Research Semester Grants Up to $1,000 Any major; faculty-mentored project required Yes – OUR application No (project-based) Students with clear research plans and mentor support
+Office of Undergraduate Research Semester Grants Up to $1,000 Any major; faculty-mentored project Yes – OUR application No Students with a concrete research plan and mentor April 15 (fall); Nov 1 (spring)

-College of Science Hill Fellowship $1,500 scholarship + $1,500 research grant Undergrads in the College of Science conducting research Yes – College of Science No Science majors with faculty-backed research projects
+College of Science Hill Fellowship $1,500 scholarship + $1,500 research grant Undergrads in College of Science with research Yes – College of Science No Science majors with faculty-approved research Nov 7

-CBE Study Abroad Scholarship $500–$2,000 Business & Economics majors studying abroad Yes – through CBE No Business students with strong study abroad applications
+CBE Study Abroad Scholarship $500–$2,000 Business & Econ majors studying abroad Yes – through CBE No Business students with strong study abroad applications March 1

-Lionel Hampton School of Music (Band/Music Scholarships) $500–$2,000+ Music majors and non-majors; must audition (live or recorded) Yes – School of Music audition (priority by February) Yes – if active in ensembles and good standing Students who audition strongly and commit to band/ensemble participation (marching band included)
+Lionel Hampton School of Music (Band/Music Scholarships) $500–$2,000+ Music majors/non-majors; live or recorded audition Yes – audition; priority by February Yes – if active in ensembles/good standing Students who audition well, join bands/ensembles February (priority); rolling

-Note: ROTC scholarships (Army & Air Force) are also available at Idaho, but amounts vary by year and federal program rules.
-They typically cover tuition or housing/meal equivalents and come with service commitments.
+Note: ROTC scholarships (Army & Air Force) are available but amounts/deadlines vary by federal program rules.
+Most require early fall applications and an interview.

 FAQ: Hidden Gems